api3dao/vitepress-docs/docs/explore/introduction/contributing.md

 - Read the entirety of these docs.
 Take notes and cross-reference, but do not expect to understand everything.
 Feel free to ask questions.
 - Visit the [API3 GitHub<externalLinkImage/>](https://github.com/api3dao) page
-  and find everything about.. everything.
-Explore the many repositories to gain in-depth knowledge about API3.
+ to explore the many repositories of API3's oracle stack and gain in-depth knowledge.
+ - Head to the [API3 Community Hub](https://github.com/api3-ecosystem/doc-hub.git) with get started tutorials & demo projects.
 - Go through the issues, PRs, etc. and understand the current focus of the development team by viewing the development board.